kkruecke/cplus-documentation/notes/variadic-templates.rst

 Variadic Class Template
 -----------------------

 A variadic class template can be instantiated with a varying number of template arguments.
-A good use case for such recursive data structures defined using variadic templates is a tuple struct that can hold a mixed set of varying types:
+A good use case for such a recursive data structures that can be defined using variadic templates is a tuple that can hold a mixed set of varying types:

 .. code-block:: cpp